Cardinals vs. Cubs Player Props Betting Odds

 Happ Stats

-- Ian Happ has 18 doubles, two triples, five home runs, 50 walks and 35 RBI (69 total hits).
-He's also stolen six bases.
+- Ian Happ has put up 71 hits with 18 doubles, two triples, seven home runs and 50 walks.
+He has driven in 37 runs with six stolen bases.

-- Happ enters this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .200 with two doubles, a triple, two walks and two RBI.
+- Happ has picked up a hit in three straight games.
+During his last five outings he is batting .286 with two doubles, a triple, two home runs, two walks and four RBI.

 Happ Recent Games